2024 SEASON

 RESIDENCIES

-PS21: A laboratory for the incubation of new work.
-PS21 is an open, creative environment where throughout the year performers occupy our theater, barns, and fields to experiment and develop new dances, theater pieces, and musical compositions.
-Our grounds are open every day from dawn to dusk; visitors wandering the trails, meadows, and woodlands, will encounter artists in the acts of creation in our untamed natural landscape.
-The Residencies in 2024/2025 include unclassifiable visual artist Deville Cohen working on Hand to Mouth: Three Duets (April 14–28), the musicians of Next Fest preparing their June 7 concert (June 1–8), and choreographer Rebecca Lazier creating Noli Timere (May 19–31 and June 8–21), with a new score commissioned from composer songwriter Jorene, and Kyle Marshall Choreography (KMC) to developing Feminine, a radically queer, 70-minute embodiment of Julius Eastman’s jubilant minimalist composition (1974) of the same title (January 20–27, 2025).
+PS21: To encourage and nurture the incubation of new work, PS21 provides an open, creative environment where throughout the year performers spend residencies in our theater, barns, and fields to experiment and develop new dances, theater pieces, and musical compositions.
+Residencies in 2024–2025 include unclassifiable visual artist Deville Cohen working on Hand to Mouth: Three Duets (April 14–28); the musicians of Next Fest in workshops and rehearsals, preparing their June 7 concert (June 1–8); choreographer Rebecca Lazier and visual artist Janet Echelman creating Noli Timere (May 19–31 and June 8–21), with a new score commissioned from composer/songwriter Jorene; Davóne Tines developing Eastman Evensong, three solo vocal works by Julius Eastman (August 16–21); and Kyle Marshall Choreography (KMC) developing Femenine, a radically queer, 70-minute embodiment of Julius Eastman’s jubilant minimalist composition (1974) of the same title (January 20–27, 2025).
+Visitors wandering PS21’s trails, meadows, and woodlands, which are open every day from dawn to dusk, are likely to encounter artists in the acts of creation in our untamed natural landscape.

 SEASON AT A GLANCE

 May 17.
 CONTEMPORARY DANCE & PERFORMANCE.
-Beyond Ballet/Beyond Hip-Hop: The Dying Swan/The Dying Swan and Its Cause of Death.
-Celebrated Japanese ballerina Hana Sakai looks beyond the reverential Fokine classic in Toshiki Okada’s tragicomic unraveling of the legend, and Moto Takahashi’s all-woman MWMW challenges gender stereotypes with Encounter.
+Beyond Ballet/Beyond Hip-Hop: two groundbreaking, genre-defying works from Japan’s vibrant dance scene.
+In The Dying Swan and Its Cause of Death, celebrated Japanese ballerina Hana Sakai looks beyond the reverential Fokine classic in Toshiki Okada’s tragicomic unraveling of the legend, and Moto Takahashi’s all-woman MWMW challenges gender stereotypes with Encounter.

 June 7.
-The Next Festival of Emerging Artists.
-Three World Premieres and a performance of Rebecca Saunders’ Ire, concerto for cello, strings, and percussion, featuring guest artist cellist Seth Parker Woods.
+The Next Festival of Emerging Artists Final Concert.
+Three World Premieres, plus Rebecca Saunders’ Ire, concerto for cello, strings, and percussion, featuring guest artist cellist Seth Parker Woods.
+Proceeds benefit the Town of Chatham Crellin Park Summer Camp, one of PS21 PATHWAYS community partners.

 June 15.
 GLOBAL | LOCAL.
 Arturo O’Farrill and the Afro Latin Jazz Orchestra.
 2023’s Latin Jazz Grammy winners deliver their rich big band jazz and Latin music sound, played by 18 world-class musicians.

 June 16.
 PS21/PATHWAYS.
 The Legendary Ingramettes.
-Richmond’s “First Family of Gospel,” bring their roof-raising harmonies to Hudson to celebrate Juneteenth.
+Richmond’s “First Family of Gospel,” celebrate Juneteenth at Hudson’s Shiloh Baptist Church and Ps21’s Pavilion Theater with their roof-raising harmonies.

 June 26.
 GLOBAL | LOCAL.
 Seo Jungmin (South Korea).
 Composer and virtuoso of the 25-string gayageum, in concert with percussionist You Byoung Wook and daegeum bamboo flute player Baek Dasom.
 Renowned Kingston-based 12-string guitarist and composer, Alexander Turnquist, opens the evening, connecting two musical worlds far apart geographically but with much in common stylistically.

-July 4–5.
+July 5–6.
 INTERNATIONAL THEATER.
-Catarina and the Beauty of Killing Fascists by Tiago Rodrigues.
-It’s 2028, and every year, a Portuguese family commemorates the 1954 murder of activist Catarina Eufémia at the hands of the Salazar dictatorship by kidnapping and killing a fascist.
-But this year, the young woman chosen to carry out the ritual refuses.
-US Premiere
+US premiere of Catarina and the Beauty of Killing Fascists by Tiago Rodrigues.
+It’s 2028, Portugal is again ruled by an authoritarian regime, and every year, a family commemorates the 1954 murder of activist Catarina Eufémia at the hands of the Salazar dictatorship by kidnapping and killing a fascist.
+A tantalizing dystopian work by Tiago Rodrigues, Artistic Director of Festival d’Avignon, addresses one of today’s most urgent issues: What does fascism look like in 2024?

 July 12–13.
 CONTEMPORARY DANCE & PERFORMANCE.
 Gandini Juggling: Smashed2.
 Seven women and two men share the stage with eighty oranges and seven watermelons to disrupt the rigid conventions of etiquette, dress, and body language.
 The company that enchanted audiences in Phillip Glass’s Akhnaten borrows from Pina Bausch’s gestural choreography to reimagine the dark art of juggling and contemporary circus for the 21st Century.

 July 19–21.
 PS21/PATHWAYS.
-Upstate Art Weekend: Enchanted Ecologies Area artists Julia Whitney Barnes and Maggie Pate, botanist/designer Rebecca O’Donnell, and musician Nandi Rose join the annual celebration of the region’s cultural vibrancy.
+Upstate Art Weekend: Enchanted Ecologies Area artists Julia Whitney Barnes, Deville Cohen, Neil Enggist, Elisa Lendavy, Nate Mars, Shanikia McIntosh, Maggie Pate, Aaron Poritz, and Nandi Rose join the annual celebration of the region’s cultural vibrancy.

 July 19–20.
 INTERNATIONAL THEATER.
 New York premiere of Shakespeare’s Hamlet, boldly reimagined by Chela De Ferrari, artistic director of Teatro La Plaza (Peru), for a cast of young actors with Down syndrome.
 Expressing the desires and frustrations of people who have historically been devalued and ignored, they invest new meaning in the play’s central question, “To be or not to be?”